Emurasoft/emurasoft.github.io/en/cmd/edit/sort_length_a.md

 ## Description

 Sorts text at the current column by length in ascending order.
-The **Treat full-width characters as 2 characters when sorting by length** check box in the **Sort** tab of the **Customize** dialog box defines how full-width characters are counted.
+The **Treat full-width characters as 2 characters when sorting by length** check box in the **Sort** page of the **Customize** dialog box defines how full-width characters are counted.

 ## How to Run